alexk307/alexk307.github.io/_posts/2015-11-14-nfl-scraper.md

 soup = BeautifulSoup(res.text)
 ```

-Now we have this `soup` object which we can start parsing with.
+With this `soup` object we can now start parsing the data.
 In this case, we want to find the `div` element that has the class `table_container`, and the id `div_team_gamelogs`.
 After we find that div, we want all of the `td` elements inside of it.
 Pro Football Reference uses the same class (`table_container`) to hold all of it's tables for future reference.

 ```
 parsed = soup.findAll(